-In summary, by soliciting this second round of grants, the Nature in Neighborhoods grants program implements Council policy direction and builds on years of grant solicitation and management expertise.
-The grant solicitation, which was built on a guidebook developed with a community committee and resulted in eight (8) pre-applications submitted.
-Five (5) of those projects were invited to submit a full application and in early May, five (5) projects submitted an application and completed site visits with the grant review committee.
+In summary, by soliciting this third round of grants, the Nature in Neighborhoods grants program implements Council policy direction and builds on years of grant solicitation and management expertise.
+The grant solicitation was built on a guidebook developed with a community committee.
+The Nature in Neighborhoods capital grants review committee received 20 qualifying pre applications, totaling \$9.45M in funding requests and 15 full applications requesting \$7.34 M.

-The Metro Council has received updates on this program and progress to date in the second round of solicitation through email updates and briefings as needed.
+The Metro Council has received updates on this program and progress to date in the third round of solicitation through email updates and briefings as needed.
 Council consideration and feedback during this round will help staff adjust and shape future solicitation rounds.